infinity0/msg-notes/causal-02-consistency.rst

 These would be implemented as a supplement to the automatic ack.
 Other projects' terminology for these concepts include "delivery receipt" for "automatic ack" and "read receipt" for "manual/pseudo-manual ack".

+TODO: exact steps in ending a conversation, sending explicit acks and waiting, showing messages not fully-acked.

 Resends and deduplication
 -------------------------